Computing Saddle Points in Stiff Problems via a Preconditioned High-index Saddle Dynamics Method: Preconditioned High-Index Saddle Dynamics

 \section{Preconditioned High-Index Saddle Dynamics}

-The discussion above suggests that the efficiency of HiSD is limited not by its saddle-search philosophy, but by the Euclidean metric in which both the reflected descent step and the frame dynamics are defined.
-For ill-conditioned problems, it is therefore natural to replace the Euclidean geometry by one induced by a symmetric positive definite preconditioner, while preserving the target saddle structure.
+The preceding discussion suggests that the efficiency of HiSD is limited not by its saddle-search mechanism itself, but by the Euclidean metric underlying the reflected state update and frame dynamics.
+For ill-conditioned problems, we therefore replace this geometry by one induced by an SPD preconditioner, while preserving the target saddle structure.